jadecobra/python_tdd_exercises/source/how_to/calculator.rst

                 0
             )

-  because the range of numbers is small, the terminal shows random success or an :ref:`AssertionError`
+  because the range of numbers is small, the terminal shows random success or :ref:`AssertionError`

   .. code-block:: python